soijukye/union_shop/README.md

 ```

 Note that this is the initial structure.
 You are expected to create additional files and directories as needed to complete the coursework.
 You can also reorganize the project structure as you see fit.
+## Implementation Notes

+- The footer is implemented on both the About and Cart pages using a layout that ensures it stays at the bottom of the screen, even when the content does not fill the viewport.
+This is achieved using `LayoutBuilder`, `ConstrainedBox`, and `Expanded` widgets in Flutter.
+- The layout is consistent across these pages, providing a professional and user-friendly appearance.

 ## Help with Coursework